Our experienced and passionate team is dedicated to achieving BLUE’s goal of protecting 30% of the ocean by 2030.

 Head of Operations and EventsPoppy studied French at The Sorbonne in Paris and spent three years in the Events Team at the British Red Cross.
 She has organised many BLUE events, including: 5th birthday party, featuring a private concert by Jamie Cullum; Ocean Awards which celebrate those doing good for the ocean and annual BMYC and Corporate Partners’ dinners.

-Head of CommunicationsAs Head of Communications, Jess ensures that BLUE’s message is effectively communicated to the world.
-Jess also leads on BLUE’s investigative work, currently focusing on the mismanagement of tuna stocks by RFMOs.
+Head of InvestigationsAs Head of BLUE’s Investigations Unit, Jess works to research, expose and combat harmful and unsustainable fishing practices.
+Jess’s current focus is on the mismanagement of tuna stocks by RFMOs, as well as on the UK Government’s role in supporting potentially catastrophic deep-sea mining.
 She has a master’s degree in Environmental Science from the University of Cape Town and is a dual British-South African national.

 Head of International ProjectsHalfway across the Pacific in an old sailboat, Rory came across an unregistered fishing vessel hauling tonnes of illegally caught bluefin tuna from the ocean.
 He sailed right home to help BLUE to reverse the crisis of overfishing.
 He is a Plymouth graduate with a love for underwater photography and surfing.